Harrah's Reno: History

 In 1995, Harrah's Entertainment was spun off from Promus Hotel Company (formerly Holiday Inn) and built the world's largest Hampton Inn, one of its signature hotel brands, next door to the Reno hotel.
 The Reno Hampton Inn hotel opened in November 1995.
 The Hampton Inn at Harrah's Reno was connected to the casino floor and included its own hotel lobby, valet and meeting facilities.
-During the Reno Truckee River flood of 1997, both the Hampton Inn and Harrah's had to be closed due to water damage.
+During the 1997 Nevada floods, both the Hampton Inn and Harrah's had to be closed due to water damage.
 In 1999, the Promus Company was sold to the Hilton Hotels Corporation.
 Harrah's acquired the 26-story Hampton addition and made that hotel a seamless part of Harrah's, adding 400 rooms to its room count.
-In 1999, Harrah's purchased the closed older casinos of the Nevada Club and Harold's Club and soon imploded both aging casinos to make room for a grand outdoor entertainment venue, called The Plaza.
-Opened in 2000 as a concert venue, the first year shows included Ray Charles, KC and the Sunshine Band and Chuck Berry.
-The VIP seats in the Plaza were given to casino guests and also sold.
+In 1999, Harrah's purchased the closed, aging Nevada Club and Harold's Club casinos, and soon imploded both to make room for a grand outdoor entertainment venue called The Plaza.
+Opened in 2000 as a concert venue, the first-year shows included Ray Charles, KC and the Sunshine Band and Chuck Berry.
+The VIP seats in The Plaza were given to casino guests and also sold.
 The area also had free seating.
 Concerts could be heard all along Virginia Street.
-Harrah's remodeled the East Tower (formerly called the Hampton Inn) in 2003 and the original West Tower from 2005 to 2006.
+Harrah's remodeled the East Tower in 2003 and the original West Tower from 2005 to 2006.
 Harrah's has left the famed Harrah's Steak House, its most recognizable restaurant that founder Harrah built on May 26, 1967, virtually untouched.
-Major interior casino and meeting room renovations took place in 1995, 1999 and 2006.
-The Carvings Buffet (formerly Fresh Square Market Buffet) was opened on February 24, 2006, after it was closed in August 2005 for renovations, which cost $6 million dollars to renovate the buffet restaurant.
+Major interior casino and meeting room renovations took place in 1995, 1999, and 2006.
+Carvings Buffet opened on February 24, 2006, after the preceding Fresh Square Market Buffet closed in August 2005 for a $6 million renovation.

 In early 2011, hotel management decided to invest in certain worn areas of the hotel property to refurbish them.
 Starting in late 2010, executive management decided to return to the use of "wall-wash" exterior lighting to bathe the hotel towers in bright purple, the official color of the Harrah's brand.
-In February 2011, it closed its age-old Cafe' Napa coffee shop which was opened in June 1999 and was replaced with a Hash House a go go restaurant.
+In February 2011 it closed its eclectic, 24-hour Cafe Napa coffee shop opened in June 1999, and replaced it with a Hash House a Go Go restaurant.

 On October 6, 2017, ownership of the Harrah's Reno property was transferred to Vici Properties as part of a corporate spin-off and it was leased back to Caesars Entertainment.

+The East Tower was remodeled once again in 2018 to attract younger millennials.
+An adult-only arcade was added, featuring pool, arcade basketball, air hockey, and video games.